Looking ahead: vision and pace

 Smoother inputs.
 When your eyes are two corners ahead, you're driving the current corner from muscle memory while your conscious processing is on what's coming.
 Inputs become smoother because you're not making decisions at the apex; you're executing decisions you made on the way in.

 Better consistency.
 A driver looking at the apex makes a different decision each lap based on what they see in the moment.
 A driver looking past the apex makes the same decision each lap based on the geometry of the next corner.
+This is the most measurable consequence: consistency rises before peak pace rises.

 What PaceBoss can show you